w314/notes/javaNotes/javaAdvanced.md

 `java.lang.Runnable` is an interface that is to be implemented by a class whose instances are intended to be executed by a thread.

-To create a class that implements the Runnable functional interface
+To create a thread using the Runnable interface

 - create a class the implements the `Runnable interface`
 - implement the `run()` method